Floor Tiling Cost Guide 2025: How Much Does Tiling Cost?

 Limestone Floor Tiles

 These natural tiles allow you to create a rustic style.
-It is easy to cut and shape, so this allows for easy installation.
-However, you need to ensure that it is properly sealed as it is a porous type of rock that can ruin if it comes into contact with too much water.
+It is easy to cut and shape, allowing easy installation.
+However, you need to ensure that it is properly sealed, as it is a porous type of rock that can ruin if it comes into contact with too much water.

 Pros